 Children create their own soundboard to record SFX for the video inside the temple.

-Converting length using from m -> km and m -> cm - original idea form David Andrews via @modblog1
+Converting length using from m -> km and m -> cm - original idea from David Andrews via @modblog1

 - Thanks to Mr Chippindall (@DrChips_) who has put together a step by step guide where children can make their own version of the game Temple Run - see the lesson here.

 - ICT - Children can create their own versions of the game using app such as SketchNation Studio to make their own games.

 @ict_mrpBig thanks!
 Observed teaching year 6 for interview.
 Used Temple Run idea = outstanding lesson =amazing writing =offer of job!

 @ict_mrp fab Temple Run lesson this morning!
 Please thank your Year 4s.
 Kids knew straight away from reading descriptions what it was!

 @ict_mrp your ideas for using angry birds & temple run are fantastic!

 — Vikki Dodd (@vikkiville) May 13, 2013

 @ict_mrp Used your idea of capitalising on children's love of the game temple run to make a story using green screen m.youtube.com/watch?v=OUVHH2…